This content is viewable by Everyone

 Speakers: Bryce Leong, UCSF IT Security Analyst; Kevin Simmons, UCSF IT Security Analyst; Esther Silver, UCSF IT Security Awareness and Training Program Manager; Tanya Jansen, UCSF IT Communications Specialist

-Click here to register for Email looking suspish?
-It’s probably a phish.
+Click here to see a recording of Email looking suspish?
+It's probably a phish.
 UCSF’s Ever-Evolving Phish Mitigation Program

 Summary: Navigating the murky waters of the threat landscape and mitigating phishing risks is treacherous.
 Our team is constantly looking for ways to stay afloat.
 Discover the myriad ways we provide anchors to protect UCSF and help our end users be on the lookout for sharks in the water.
 Learn about the tools and procedures we have implemented and how we teach our users not to play koi to keep them from becoming adrift in a stormy sea.
 What we have done: